-Many of us desire a spotless, clear and hygienic skin.
-But not everyone is fortunate to have it, even if you have it, it is not an easy to task to maintain it.
-Melasma is one of the major skin problems that occurs due to carelessness and lack of proper care.
+Many of us desire a spotless, clear, soft and smooth skin.
+But not everyone is fortunate enough to have it.
+People who have it take a lot of care in order to maintain it.
+Carelessness and lack of proper care towards your skin can lead to many skin problems.
+Melasma is one of such major skin problems that can occur due to carelessness.

-It usually starts to show signs during the summer season and it becomes more aggressive during winter.
+Initial signs of this condition start to appear during summer but it becomes more aggressive during winter.
 This is not an infectious or contagious disease.
 These dark patches or spots will not feel itchy or irritating.
-But many people do hate it when it occurs.
+It can however ruin your appearance.

 What are the reasons?